aeternity/protocol/channels/ON-CHAIN.md

-If either of the participants is a [Generalized account](../generalized_accounts/generalized_accounts.md) the channel create will also create an extra entry in the contract state tree, containing a frozen authentication state that will be used for off-chain signing and verification.
+If either of the participants is a [Generalized account](../generalized_accounts/generalized_accounts.md) the channel create will also create an extra entry in the contract state tree, containing a frozen authentication state that will be used for off-chain signing and verification in off-chain updates (potentially eventually enforced on-chain).

 #### Requirements